delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 ### Pre-order Traversal

-A preorder traversal method visits the left subtree first, then the right and then eventually the right subtree.
+A pre-order traversal method visits the left subtree first, then the left and right subtrees of that subtree the right and then eventually the right subtree.
 It tries to go down as far left as possible and stick to the left hand side as much as possible.

 ![img](http://108.61.119.12/wp-content/uploads/2014/10/binary-tree-1-pre-order.gif)